-Immediate Forwarding of Route Requests.
+3.3.1 Immediate Forwarding of Route Requests.

 If a sender node wants to establish a route to a destination, it sets up a RREQ packet, contends for medium access and broadcasts the packet.
 Every RREQ received is forwarded only once.
 Neither the sender node, nor any of the intermediate nodes make use of the time information contained in the RREQ message when rebroadcasting it.
 In contrast, the RREP packets, which are sent unicast, always make use of the announcement about the next fixed wake period.
-Their transmission is therefore scheduled for the beginning of the fixed wake period (A) of the receiving node.
+As there is only one node to be reached, it is most reasonale to transmit the frame at the beginning of the fixed wake period (A) of the receiving node.
+Throughout all scenarios, the unicast transmissions therefore always make use of the wakeup information.
 We discovered that many RREQ messages broadcasted across the whole network were lost due to collisions with their copies.
 Since broadcasts are unacknowledged, every packet loss remains undetected for the originating node, and this proved to have a strong impact on the success of the RREQ-RREP query cycle.
 The problem of coherent RREQ discovery waves is studied in [11].
 Imposing a jittering scheme on the retransmission of RREQ broadcasts significantly reduces the number of collisions.
-We chose every node to defer for a small random period between 0 and $3 \times (\text{RREQ_length/bandwidth})$, which proved to deliver substantially lower collision rates.
+We chose every node to defer for a small random period between 0 and $3 \times (RREQ_length/bandwidth)$, which proved to deliver substantially lower collision rates.